 Is there a particular course or experience that can help determine if this concentration is a good fit?

-REAL 209: Real Estate Investment: Analysis and Financing will allow students to get a feel for the technical and valuation-oriented aspects of real estate that all students looking toward a real estate career should know, and it is the only required course in a Real Estate concentration.
-REAL 209 covers the valuation of real estate assets, real estate debt and equity financing, and investment decision making.
+REAL 2090: Real Estate Investments will allow students to get a feel for the technical and valuation-oriented aspects of real estate that all students looking toward a real estate career should know, and it is the only required course in a Real Estate concentration.
+REAL 2090 covers the valuation of real estate assets, real estate debt and equity financing, and investment decision making.

 What other resources/experiences can help determine if this concentration is the right fit?